You’ve got your invitation, you’ve got your tuxedo, but have you got your tuxedo shirt? Wearing a tuxedo is about the details of all its components.

 Cufflinks are splendid.
 It’s a perfect piece of ornament, both beautiful and elegant.
 Cufflinks add style to your overall look and enhance the formality of your outfit.

-For those who didn’t know, cufflinks are an accessory that enables you to faster your shirt cuffs.
+For those who didn’t know, cufflinks are an accessory that enables you to fasten your shirt cuffs.
 They usually come in many forms and shapes.

 While some may appear more formal than others to you, it’s actually a matter of personal preference which one to wear.